mazwat/mazwat.github.io/arduino-lm.md

 This is something to think about with robots. how can we create a project that defies the usual expectations of human or animal - like cuteness or aggression.
 Robots are different beings with a very different situated intelligence.

-In another lecture on
+In another lecture where I will introduce **cybernetics** we will look at the concept of *situated intelligence* in more detail.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2MDk0MjEwNCwxMDY3ODg4MzE4LDMwNT
+eyJoaXN0b3J5IjpbMzg2MDIyNjIyLDEwNjc4ODgzMTgsMzA1OT
-k0MzMzMywtMTc1MTkxMjA5NywyMTA0MTIzNjA4LDE4MDI0NTUz
+QzMzMzLC0xNzUxOTEyMDk3LDIxMDQxMjM2MDgsMTgwMjQ1NTM1
-NTksNDc5MjM5ODI4LDE3MDk5OTg2MiwtMTA4MzU4MTU3OSwtMT
+OSw0NzkyMzk4MjgsMTcwOTk5ODYyLC0xMDgzNTgxNTc5LC0xMj
-IwNTQ2ODczN119
+A1NDY4NzM3XX0=
 -->